Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

 \subsubsection{WisePanda as an archaeologist adjunct}

 To bridge the gap between computational methods and archaeological research practices, we have developed an intuitive computer-assisted tool that implements WisePanda's capabilities in a practical workflow (Extended Figure~\ref{fig:software}).
-When working with this tool, archaeologists first select a target fragment from their collection.
-The system then automatically generates a ranked list of potential matching candidates~\cite{jimenez2024application, funkhouser2011learning, willis2004bayesian}, significantly narrowing down the search space from thousands to dozens of fragments.
-Each suggested match is accompanied by a confidence score derived from WisePanda's matching network, allowing archaeologists to prioritize their examination of the most promising candidates.
+When working with this tool, archaeologists first select a query fragment from the collection.
+The system then automatically generates a ranked list of potential matching candidates, significantly narrowing down the search space from thousands to dozens of fragments.
+Each suggested match is accompanied by a matching score given by WisePanda's matching network, allowing archaeologists to prioritize their examination of the most promising candidates.

 The tool provides a dedicated workspace where archaeologists can visually manipulate and compare fragments through intuitive operations such as dragging, rotating, and fine-tuning alignments.
-To facilitate detailed examination, the system offers specialized visualization features like layer swapping and edge enhancement, enabling careful inspection of ink traces and fracture patterns All successful matches are saved and documented in a centralized database, creating a growing repository of verified rejoining that contributes to the broader restoration effort.
-This computer-assisted tool has significantly accelerated the traditional rejoining workflow~\cite{eslami2021semi, brown2012tools}, ensuring archaeologists maintain full control over the final verification of matches while benefiting from AI-powered suggestions.
+To facilitate detailed examination, the system offers specialized visualization features like layer swapping and curve enhancement, enabling careful inspection of fracture patterns, ink traces, and textures (\textit{e.g.}, fiber patterns).
+All successful matches are saved and documented in a centralized database, creating a growing repository of verified rejoining that contributes to the broader restoration effort.
+This computer-assisted tool has significantly accelerated the traditional rejoining workflow~\cite{brown2012tools}, ensuring archaeologists maintain full control over the final verification of matches while benefiting from AI-powered suggestions.